ChopTV/Obsidian-Theme-That-Shall-Not-Be-Named/README.md

 Current Status:
 ![Theme](/Theme-That-Shall-Not-Be-Named.png)

 This is a work in progress.
-If you have any recommendations, requests for features, or find any issues, please let me know.
+If you have any recommendations for improvements, requests for features, or find any bugs, please submit them as an issue.
 I don't use a whole lot of plug-ins, so I can't promise this will work 100% with all plugins.
 I will be happy to try and add support for different plugins as I learn which ones need a little TLC.